vokal/vokal-ng-api/README.md

 *Boolean* | Default: `false`

+Enable by setting to `true`.
 When the application route changes, any in-progress API calls will be canceled.

 * * *

 #### <a id="prop-unauthorizedInterrupt"></a>`unauthorizedInterrupt`

-*Boolean or Function* | Default: `true`
+*Boolean or Function* | Default: `false`

+Enable basic functionality by setting to `true`.
 When a request on a non-login page returns a `401` status code, the normal error-handler events will not be fired, and the request promise will not be rejected.
 This allows for clean handling of the `APIRequestUnauthorized` event, which may implement a redirect to a login page or otherwise attempt to resolve an authorization error.
-Set to `false` to re-enable the error-handler events and promise rejection.

 If a function is supplied for this value, it should be used as an attempt to resolve an authorization issue.
 For example, an expired token could be exchanged for a fresh one, and re-added to the service via `setKey()`.
 This function should return a promise that is resolved or rejected depending upon whether or not it was successful in resolving the authorization issue.
 If resolved, the original API request will be re-run, along with any other authorization-failing API requests that had been automatically held in a queue while the resolution was being attempted.
 If rejected, the `APIAuthorizationFailure` event will be broadcast, along with an optional message sent from the function.